Gua00va/task-app/README.md

 # task-app

-POSTMAN URLs to run the api
+POSTMAN URLs to run the api,
 set auth to bearer token and set the token as {{authToken}}
 In Create User and Login routes set Test command as: